Omni Calculator logo

 The latest annual AAA’s analysis shows a shift in consumers' preferences.
 We can observe an increased appetite for SUVs cars and pickup trucks and a decreased demand for sedans.

-It results in a higher car depreciation costs (up to 13% in comparison to last year) of these ex-popular cars.
-Electric and hybrid vehicles have also increased in their popularity - 20 percent of Americans (15% in the previous year) say they are likely to buy an electric car as their next vehicle.
-It is not surprising - driving "green" cars is going to be more and more affordable.
-It is because of much lower fuel and maintenance charges.
+This results in higher car depreciation costs (up to 13% in comparison to last year) for these ex-popular cars.
+Electric and hybrid vehicles have also increased in their popularity — 20 percent of Americans (15% in the previous year) say they are likely to buy an electric car as their next vehicle.
+It is not surprising — driving "green" cars is going to be more and more affordable.
+This is because of the much lower fuel and maintenance charges.

 Research conducted by AAA shows the average cost of owning and operating a new vehicle in 2018.
 The study is based on the cost of fuel, maintenance, repairs, insurance, and taxes.
 45 top-selling 2018 model year cars were taken into account across nine categories.
 The databases on 15,000 miles driven annually.